Younive/LMWN-Assignment-MLOps-Hand-Ons./README.md

 # Restaurant Recommendation API

+> *__Note:__ This project is a comprehensive solution to the take-home assignment for the LINE MAN Wongnai Junior Machine Learning Engineer position.

 ## Description

 This project provides a high-performance HTTP API server for a restaurant recommendation system.
 The core of the recommendation logic is powered by a pre-trained Scikit-Learn `NearestNeighbors` model.